khalili-samani/projects/market_analysis/README.md

 ![Risk vs Return](outputs/charts/risk_vs_return.png)

-NVDA stands out with the highest average daily return and the highest volatility — consistent with its position as a high-growth AI-driven stock over this period.
+Nvidia stands out with the highest average daily return and the highest volatility — consistent with its position as a high-growth AI-driven stock over this period.
 Healthcare stocks cluster at the lower-risk, lower-return end of the spectrum.
 Finance stocks show moderate volatility with positive returns, while energy companies sit in the mid-range on both axes.

 ---